frederic-perez/AmE-dictionary/data/idioms.md

 __lock, stock, and barrel__ To the greatest or most complete extent; wholly: _an estate that was auctioned off lock, stock, and barrel._ _Mr.
 Doe owns lock, stock and barrel._
 __locker-room humor__ Especially crude, vulgar, or bawdy humor. _I’m no prude by any means, but I hate the locker-room humor my boyfriend partakes in when his buddies are around._
 __lone it__ To go somewhere or do something alone; to be by oneself. _No one else wanted to leave the party, so I had to lone it back home._
-__long and hard__ :two: The phrase “long and hard” is an idiom that generally means something that requires a lot of time, effort, or energy to accomplish.
+__long and hard__ :three: The phrase “long and hard” is an idiom that generally means something that requires a lot of time, effort, or energy to accomplish.
 It’s often used to describe a task or project that is difficult or challenging, but also requires patience and perseverance to complete. _I thought long and hard about it._
 __long arm__ Broad, far-reaching power or influence.
 (Usually paired with a noun, as in “the long arm of the law.”) _The long arm of justice finally put the murderer in jail, where he belongs._
 __long haul__ _We are ready to go long haul._
 __long hours__ :four: A period of time doing something, especially work, that is longer than is usual or customary. _I’ll be working long hours in the restaurant the lead up to Christmas, but the tips and pay checks will be worth it._ _The long hours you’re putting in may not help._
-__long in the tooth__ Old.
+__long in the tooth__ :two: Old.
 Animals’ teeth, especially those of horses, are thought to be an indicator of age.
 As animals age, their gums recede, and their teeth look longer. _Our poor cat is so long in the tooth that he struggles just walking around the house these days._
 __long memory__ A clear memory of events that happened long ago. _I always have a long memory for people who disrespect me.
 Once you’re in my bad books, you’re there forever!_
 __long overdue__
+__long past due__ “Long past due” refers to something that is significantly overdue or late.
+It implies that a task, payment, or obligation should have been completed or met a long time ago and has not been addressed within the expected timeframe. :es: hace tiempo que se tendría que haber llevado a cabo
 __long shot__ _Defense attorney Mickey Haller is back, taking the long shot cases._
 __long since__ Long ago; of the (relatively) distant past. _I came back to my hometown after college, eager to reconnect with old friends, but they had long since moved away._
 __long story short__ :five: An expression indicating that one is skipping extraneous or unnecessary details and getting to the point. _Anyway, long story short, I got expelled for writing graffiti on bathroom stalls._
-__long time no see__ A phrase used when one encounters someone after having not seen them for a long period of time. _Hey, Al, long time no see!
+__long time no see__ :four: A phrase used when one encounters someone after having not seen them for a long period of time. _Hey, Al, long time no see!
 How have you been?_
 __long-run__ Involving, maturing after, or lasting for a long period of time.
 Used before a noun. _If you’re thinking of starting a savings account, it’s good to have some long-run goals for how much you want to put aside each month._
 __long-winded__
 __look (at something) through rose-colored glasses__ To assume a generally optimistic and cheerful attitude (toward something); to focus on the positive aspects (of something).
 Primarily heard in US. _I know nostalgia can be misleading, but I really look at my childhood through rose-colored glasses._